Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/11/github-codespaces.md

     - GitHub
 ---

-At [GitHub Universe](https://githubuniverse.com/), it was announced that individuals would all get 60 hours GitHub Codespaces for free.
+At [GitHub Universe](https://githubuniverse.com/), it was announced that individuals would all get of 60 hours GitHub Codespaces for free.
 This post was authored within GitHub Codespaces.

 My website runs on [Astro](https://astro.build/), with [Astro Accelerator](https://github.com/Steve-Fenton/astro-accelerator).